The Power of Social Skills Stories for Kindergarten

 A social story titled "I Can Wait for My Turn"

-To get your student more involved and invested in their own social stories, you could print off the social story in black and white.
+To get your student more involved and invested in their own social skills stories, you could print off the social skills story in black and white.
 The student could then color in the images to help them take more ownership of the story.
-You could also choose to take pictures of the actual locations referenced in the storyl to help your student better understand the content of the social story.
+You could also choose to take pictures of the actual locations referenced in the story to help your student better understand the content of the social skills story.

-How to Use a Social Story in Kindergarten
+How to Use a Social Skills Story in Kindergarten

 Six pages of a printable social story for transitions

-Save These Tips for Using Social Stories for Kindergarten
+Save These Tips for Using Social Skills Stories for Kindergarten

 Be sure to save this post if you’d like to come back to it later.
 Just add the pin below to your favorite teaching board on Pinterest.
 You’ll be able to quickly find these tips whenever you’re ready to try using social stories in your kindergarten classroom.